Ah, the dreaded interview process.

 This is one of my absolute favorite questions to throw into an interview.
 It’s so unexpected and random that it will throw a candidate out of interview mode and give you glimpses of their true personality.
 This question also allows you to see a candidate’s innovativeness, creativity and quick-thinking skills.

 Ultimately, you are looking for candidates that can answer these questions with little to no red flags and who best align with your corporate culture.
 Those candidates who tend to play the victim or who are unable to acknowledge how their actions impacted a negative situation are more likely to feel they have been wronged, resulting in exaggerated/erroneous claims and/or lawsuits.
 Steer clear of unreasonable individuals.

 Do you have questions about the interview process?
 What questions you can and cannot legally ask?
 Help with crafting more questions specific to your business?
 Help is just a click of the mouse away.
-Visit https://www.l4sb.com/services/employee-management/human-resources-consultation/ and sign up for a Human Resources Consultation.
-For only $99 you can consult with an HR Advisor about your specific employee related concerns.
+Schedule a consultation with an attorney today to have all your questions answered and receive beneficial information and advice to assist you.